top of page

 Nature can be a good analogy for the spiritual life.
 In fact, we see many times and in many ways throughout Scripture where it is just that.

 And yet, we see that this world isn't perfect.
-Tornados ravage through towns, tsunamis destroy coastal areas, and earthquakes cause havoc in cities; natural disasters abound.
+Tornadoes ravage through towns, tsunamis destroy coastal areas, and earthquakes cause havoc in cities; natural disasters abound.

 Meanwhile, man is affected by his sinfulness.
 Evil runs rampant, and worldviews that dismiss God come to their inevitable conclusions.